-(9) United States Treasury Department; "A Financial System Capital Markets", August 2018
+(9) United States Treasury Department, “A Financial System Capital

 Important Information / Disclaimer

-This material is provided for informational purposes only and is not intended as, and may not be relied on in any manner as legal, tax or investment advice, a recommendation, or as an offer to sell, a solicitation of an offer to purchase or a recommendation of any interest in any fund or security offered by iCapital.
+This material is provided for informational purposes only and is not intended as, and may not be relied on in any manner as legal, tax or investment advice, a recommendation, or as an offer to sell, a solicitation of an offer to purchase or a recommendation of any interest in any fund or security offered by Institutional Capital Network, Inc. or its affiliates (together “iCapital Network”).
 Past performance is not indicative of future results.
 Alternative investments are complex, speculative investment vehicles and are not suitable for all investors.
 An investment in an alternative investment entails a high degree of risk and no assurance can be given that any alternative investment fund’s investment objectives will be achieved or that investors will receive a return of their capital.
 The information contained herein is subject to change and is also incomplete.
 This industry information and its importance is an opinion only and should not be relied upon as the only important information available.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed, and iCapital Network assumes no liability for the information provided.

-This information is the property of iCapital Network.
-No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
+This material is confidential and the property of iCapital Network, and may not be shared with any party other than the intended recipient or his or her professional advisors.
+No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of iCapital Network.